Local anaesthetic

 - Severe immunocompromise

-- Clients with the following conditions cannot have a no scalpel vasectomy at BPAS and must have specialist referral:
+Clients with the following conditions cannot have a no scalpel vasectomy and must have specialist referral:

 - Cryptorchidism